ljonesdesign/gutenberg-books/README.md

 # gutenberg-books
-## Pre Approved Books for Documenation Project
+## Pre-Approved Books for Documenation Project

+These are all short books that will work well.
+You do not need to include illustrations in your project.

 * The Forest Beyond the Woodlands by Mildred Kennedy [http://www.gutenberg.org/ebooks/57604](http://www.gutenberg.org/ebooks/57604)
 * The Principles of Psychology, Volume 1 (of 2) by William James [http://www.gutenberg.org/ebooks/57628](http://www.gutenberg.org/ebooks/57628)